Home

 How to Find an Idea For a Website

+Wondering how to find an idea for a website?
+This article discusses how to take what you know and find out if there is a market for your knowledge.
 While you may already have some general ideas on what you want your website to be about, it's best to do a little brainstorming before you commit yourself to an idea that may or may not have any potential for success.
-This tutorial on how to find an idea for a website will help you do this.

 Deciding what your website is about will be influenced by:

-• What people are searching,
+• What people are searching for,

 • Having a concept that interests you, and